cloverleaf/web/faq.md

 <a name="cookies">**Q:** What are cookies and why do you use them?:</a>

 **A:** A cookie is a small bit of information that a website stores on your computer so that when you come back to the site later, it can remember things from your previous visit.
-Perdola uses these for remembering what theme you like and a few other things like that.
+Cloverleaf uses these for remembering what theme you like and a few other things like that.

 <style